 DECEASED (BLACK TAG): No spontaneous effective respirations present after one attempt to reposition the airway.

 IMMEDIATE (RED TAG): Respirations present only after repositioning of the airway.

 Applies to patients with respiratory rates greater than 30 per minute.

 Patients whose capillary refill is delayed more than 2 seconds.

 The patient fails to follow simple commands.

-DELAYED (YELLOW TAG): Any patient who does not fit into the IMMEDIATE category or the MINOR category.
-MINOR (GREEN TAG): Patients who are separated from the general group at the beginning of the triage operation.
+DELAYED (YELLOW TAG): Any patient who does not fit into the IMMEDIATE category or the beginning of the triage operation.
 These patients are also called the "walking wounded".

+MINOR category.

+MINOR (GREEN TAG): Patients who are separated from the general group at the designated safe area.

-These patients are directed to walk away from the scene to a designated safe area.
-These patients can also be utilized to control severe bleeding and assist in maintenance of patent airways on those "IMMEDIATE" patients who require it.
+These patients are directed to walk away from the scene to a

+These patients can also be utilized to control severe bleeding and assist in maintenance of patent airways on those "IMMEDIATE"

-Page E. 28 Regional Emergency Medical Advisory Committee of New York City Prehospital Treatment Protocols (Appendices Version 07012012)
+patients who require it.